rafeili/iiif-workshop-new/content/preparation/browser.md

 ### Developer Tools

 With either browser you may also need at times to open the [developer tools](https://developer.mozilla.org/en-US/docs/Tools).
 On Windows and Linux this is `Ctrl + Shift + I`.
-On Mac use `Ctrl + Opt + I`.
+On Mac use `Cmd + Opt + I`.

 ## Clearing the Browser Cache